-Kim Kardashian Mentally Prepared Herself for A Rape During Paris Robbery
+Kim Kardashian Mentally Prepared Herself For A Rape During Paris Robbery

 Kim Kardashian mentally prepared herself for a rape during Paris robbery as the reality star tearfully explained her terrible ordeal in October on Sunday’s episode of Keeping Up With The Kardashians.
 Kim recounted the experience to her sisters Khloe and Kourtney Kardashian as they sat in the living room while the cameras focused on Kim’s no makeup look.
-At one point during the robbery, Kim Kardashian mentally prepared herself for a rape as one of the robbers pulled her “toward him”.
+At one point during the robbery, Kim Kardashian mentally prepared herself for a rape as one of the robbers pulled her “toward him.”

 Keeping Up With The Kardashians’ second episode is a tearjerker

 The 36-year-old mom recounted the horrible experience she felt as she was being robbed last year.
-In episode 2 of Keeping Up With The Kardashians, Kim continued the terrifying story of the robbery and this time, she admitted that she was held down by one of the armed robbers.
+In Episode 2 of Keeping Up With The Kardashians, Kim continued the terrifying story of the robbery and this time, she admitted that she was held down by one of the armed robbers.
 Kim Kardashian mentally prepared herself for a rape and feared being shot, thereafter.

 Kim K’s Paris robbery marks one of the biggest jewelry heists in the French capital involving a private citizen in more than 20 years.
 The mother-of-two lost $10 million worth of jewelry at a private residence during Paris Fashion Week.
 Earlier this year, the cops charged 10 suspects in connection with the armed robbery.
 Several weeks later, a testimony from the French police was released with 60-year-old Aomar Ait Khedache, the alleged ringleader of the gang confessing to the crime and telling the police that the jewelry was already sold off.
 According to his statement, he called the theft as a “very simple affair” and had first planned to rob Kim Kardashian during her previous visit to Paris, but was unable to do so due to strict security.